SunilDeveloper7/My-Health/README.md

 <li>User can share the information aquire from the app.

 <h2>API INFORMATION</h2>
-My-health is using <a href='https://health.gov/our-work/health-literacy/consumer-health-content/free-web-content/apis-developers/documentation'>API LINK INFO!</a> api which is very much developers friendly and tons of information related to the given topic.For more information please visit the link I posted above.
+<p>My-health is using <a href='https://health.gov/our-work/health-literacy/consumer-health-content/free-web-content/apis-developers/documentation'>API LINK INFO!</a> api which is very much developers friendly and tons of information related to the given topic.For more information please visit the link I posted above.</p>

 <h2>WIREFRAMES<h2>